A Dallas Cowboys football blog

 5 Second Round Wide Receiver Targets for the Dallas Cowboys

 Last offseason, Dez Bryant was released and so far this offseason, Brice Butler was allowed to walk, then signed after being cut by the Arizona Cardinals and then cut after just a couple of weeks with the team.
-The Dallas Cowboys have released Terrance Williams to continue the wide receiver rebuild and Cole Beasley is expected to walk in for the opportunity at more opportunities and more money.
+The Dallas Cowboys have released Terrance Williams to continue the wide receiver rebuild and Cole Beasley is expected to walk in free agency for the opportunity at more opportunities and more money.

 As the Cowboys continue reshaping their wide receiver group to better fit this new era of quarterbacking they will likely look to the draft to fill out their depth chart ahead of the 2019 season.
 In this year’s version of the draft, there are a lot of really good players that will be taken in the second and third rounds that could interest the Dallas Cowboys and complement their current group of receivers really well.